VargasDevelopment/slack-sync-discord/README.md

 ## Clone the project
 Use Git to clone the project to your machine

-1. In `flippedbot2.py`, fill in the `translationDict` with a mapping of your server's Slack Username's to their Discord usernames.
+1. In `flippedbot2.py`, fill in the `translationDict` with a mapping of your server's Slack Usernames to their Discord Usernames.
 One example is already filled in
 2. Repeat this for `flippedBot_d.py`

 ## Slack Bot